 Ket and his wife, Milou, have hosted Rotary Youth Exchange students and Group Study Exchange members.
-They are Major Donors, Benefactors, and Bequest Society members of The Rotary Foundation.
+They are Major Donors, Benefactors, and Bequest Society members.

 Rotary Club of Busan-Dongrae

 As district governor, Kim helped bring in 1,439 new Rotarians, the most of any Korean district for 2011-12.
-He went on to serve Rotary in numerous other roles, including as assistant RI public image coordinator and as a member of the board for The Rotary Korea, the official Rotary magazine in that country.
+He went on to serve Rotary in numerous other roles, including as an assistant Rotary public image coordinator and a member of the board of The Rotary Korea, the official Rotary magazine in that country.

 Kim received the Service Above Self Award in 2014.
-He and his wife, Hye-Suk, support The Rotary Foundation as Chair’s Circle members of the Arch Klumph Society.
+He and his wife, Hye-Suk Jeong, support The Rotary Foundation as Chair’s Circle members of the Arch Klumph Society.